-The chair then asked for discussion on how much retail space would they feel was appropriate and do we want a hotel?
+Chair Eigerman then asked for discussion on how much retail space would they feel was appropriate and do we want a hotel?
 The consensus was that the hotel is needed some even expressing it was mandatory.
 It was stated that the developer was not pushing this so what would cost (trade-offs) to city be for this?

 Mayor Holaday stated the latest discussion was for a 120 room high end hotel without conference space.
 Discussion followed that the developer had mentioned using other space in project for rooms and most agreed to that.
 Most of the councilors were flexible with the amount of retail space, but did expressed concern about cost to rent that space.
 The idea of having office space was also discussed.